wundergraph/cosmo/README.md

 - [**Platform Engineer**](examples/full-cosmo-helm/README.md): Deploy the entire Cosmo Platform to Kubernetes through our official Helm Chart.
 - [**CEO / CTO**](https://wundergraph.com/contact/sales): Get in touch with the founders to discuss how Cosmo can help your organization.

-_For any questions, feedback, or support, please feel free to [contact](https://8bxwlo3ot55.typeform.com/to/oC6XATf4) us._
+_For any questions, feedback, or support, please [contact](https://8bxwlo3ot55.typeform.com/to/oC6XATf4) us._

 ## License